 We offer a number of scholarships for our applicants joining our January 2023 intake postgraduate taught programmes, and applicants joining our postgraduate research programmes in the 2022/23 academic year.
 All self-funded, international (non-EU) fee-paying offer holders with strong academic qualifications are encouraged to apply.

 What the scholarship covers

-Applicants for postgraduate taught degrees will receive a scholarship award equivalent to a 15% reduction of your tuition fee, with a typical scholarship award of £3,280 deducted from your tuition fees.*
+Applicants for postgraduate taught degrees staring in January 2023 will receive a scholarship award equivalent to a 15% reduction of your tuition fee, with a typical scholarship award of £3,460 deducted from your tuition fees.*

 If you're applying for postgraduate research degree programme, you'll receive a scholarship award equivalent to a 15% reduction of your tuition fees for each year of study.
 Postgraduate research degree applicants can apply for these scholarships year-round within the 2022/23 academic year.